-On-page SEO is the practice of optimizing the HTML elements of a web page to improve its search engine ranking and click-through rate.
-While backlinks and domain authority determine whether your page can rank, on-page elements determine how it appears in search results and social media — and whether people actually click.
+Most developers treat meta tags as boilerplate — copy a template, fill in the blanks, move on.
+That's a mistake.
+Backlinks and domain authority determine whether your page can rank at all, but your title tag and meta description determine whether someone chooses to click on yours over the other nine results on the page.
 The difference between a 2% and a 5% click-through rate on a keyword with 10,000 monthly searches is 300 extra visitors per month, with zero additional content or link building required.

 The Title Tag: Your Most Important SEO Element

-The title tag (<title>) is the single most important on-page SEO element.
-It appears as the clickable headline in search results, as the default text when bookmarking a page, and in the browser tab.
-Google uses the title tag as a strong ranking signal — pages with keyword-rich, relevant titles consistently outrank pages with vague or missing titles for the same content.
+The title tag (<title>) is the most important on-page SEO element.
+It's the clickable headline in search results, the default bookmark name, and the browser tab text.
+Google treats it as a strong ranking signal — pages with keyword-relevant titles consistently outperform pages with vague or generic ones for the same content.

-• Keep titles under 60 characters to avoid truncation in search results
+- Keep under 60 characters to avoid truncation

-The meta description is the gray text snippet displayed below the title in search results.
-While Google has stated that meta descriptions are not a direct ranking factor, they have a massive indirect impact through click-through rate (CTR).
-A compelling description can double your CTR compared to a bland or auto-generated one.
+The meta description is the gray snippet below the title in search results.
+Google has confirmed it's not a direct ranking factor — but it has a massive indirect effect through click-through rate.
+A compelling description can double your CTR compared to an auto-generated one.
+Better CTR signals relevance, which does affect rankings over time.

-Google displays approximately 155-160 characters of a meta description.
-Key rules: include your primary keyword (it appears bolded in results when it matches the search query), write an actionable sentence that tells the user what they will get by clicking, and include a value proposition or differentiator that separates your page from the other results on the page.
+Google displays roughly 155-160 characters.
+Include your primary keyword — it appears bolded in results when it matches the search query.
+Write an actionable sentence that tells the user exactly what they'll get by clicking, and include something that differentiates your page from the nine other results they're looking at.

 <!-- Good meta description — specific, actionable, includes keyword -->